History of Winnipeg: 1946–1971

 Built in the 1960s, after the 1950 Red River flood, the Red River Floodway diverts flood water from the river around Winnipeg, discharging it back into the river, north of the city.

 The end of World War II brought a new sense of optimism to Winnipeg.
 Pent-up demand brought a boom in housing development, but building activity came to a halt due to the 1950 Red River flood, the largest flood to hit Winnipeg since 1861; the flood held waters above the flood stage for 51 days.
 On May 8, 1950, eight dikes collapsed, four of the city's eleven bridges were destroyed, and nearly 100,000 people had to be evacuated, making it Canada's largest evacuation in history.
 Premier Douglas Campbell called for federal assistance, and Canadian Prime Minister Louis St. Laurent declared a state of emergency.
 Soldiers from the Princess Patricia's Canadian Light Infantry regiment staffed the relief effort for the duration of the flood.
 The federal government estimated damages at over $26 million, although the province insisted it was at least double that.

 To protect the city from future flood damage, the Red River Basin Investigation recommended a system of flood control measures, including multiple diking systems and a floodway to divert the Red River around Winnipeg; this prompted the construction of the Red River Floodway under Premier Dufferin Roblin.
 Construction of the Red River Floodway began in 1962 and was completed in 1968.

 In the 1960s, Winnipeg was home to an active rock n' roll scene, which would launch the notable careers of Neil Young and The Guess Who.
 During this era, few night clubs would book rock groups, so local bands would play at dances held in community halls.
+The city hosted the Pan American Games in 1967.